JuliaGrandury/juliagrandury/README.md

 # Hi, i'm Julia Grandury!
-#### Currently looking to work as a Front-End or Full Stack Developer
 - 🧠 Neuroscience and Psychology Major turned Software Engineer
 - 🤖 Interested in AI for Health and AI Ethics
 - 🌊 Passionate about green tech, blue tech, and health tech